alphagov/inside-government-admin-guide/editing-other-pages/homepage.md

 	![Homepage 9](homepage-9.png)

+	The controls for these homepage sections are all in the same place.
 Click on your organisation's name in the top nav.

 	![Homepage 2](homepage-2.png)